Risøyrenna (The Risøy Channel)

-The Risøy channel (Risøyrenna) runs 4.8 kilometres long through the Risøysund.
-At 7 metres deep, with a bottom width of 100 metres, it is the result of a long effort to improve access to the port at Risøyhamn.
+The Risøy channel (Risøyrenna) runs just under 3-miles long through the Risøysund.
+At 23-feet-deep, with a bottom width of 328 feet, it is the result of a long effort to improve access to the port at Risøyhamn.

-Before Risøyrenna was dredged several times, it had been a sound - shallow bay - that people could cross on horseback at low tide between Andøya and Hinnøya.
-In his capacity as a member of the Norwegian parliament, Hurtigruten founder Richard With first started work on the channel that opened up his trading post at Risøyhamn for more shipping traffic.
+Before Risøyrenna was dredged several times it had been a sound – a shallow bay – between Andøya and Hinnøya that people could cross on horseback at low tide.
+In his capacity as a member of the Norwegian parliament, Hurtigruten founder Richard With first started working on the channel, which opened up his trading post at Risøyhamn for more shipping traffic.

-Later on, when we established the Hurtigruten coastal line, the channel was widened to allow the ships to sail through, and the Risøyrenna in the shallow Risøysundet was opened 26th June 1922.
-The Hurtigruten ship “Finmarken” was first off the mark, escorted by a convoy of close to 400 boats.
-Richard With was on board the “Finmarken”, which carried several distinguished guests: HRH King Haakon of Norway, Norwegian parliament President Gunder Jahren, cabinet minister Aavatsmark and parliamentary representatives from northern Norway.
+Later on, when the Hurtigruten coastal line was established, the channel was widened to allow the ships to sail through it.
+When Risøyrenna, in the shallow Risøysundet, was opened on June 26, 1922, the Hurtigruten ship ‘Finmarken’ was first off the mark and escorted by a convoy of close to 400 boats.
+Richard With was on board the Finmarken, which carried several distinguished guests: HRH King Haakon of Norway, Norwegian parliament President Gunder Jahren, cabinet minister Aavatsmark, and parliamentary representatives from northern Norway.

-The opening of the canal marked the end of sailing through Tjeldsundet to lay anchor at Lødingen, in favour of an easier passage that opened up Vesterålen from the north.
+The opening of the canal marked the end of sailing through Tjeldsundet to lay anchor at Lødingen, in favor of an easier passage that opened up Vesterålen from the north.

-After Risøyrenna, Risøysundet continues into Sortlandssundet, which allows Hurtigruten to call into Stokmarknes and Sortland in Vesterålen when travelling north, before navigating the channel to Risøyhamn and on to Harstad.
+After Risøyrenna, Risøysundet continues into Sortlandssundet, which allows Hurtigruten on its way northwards from Lofoten to call into Stokmarknes and Sortland in Vesterålen, before navigating the channel to Risøyhamn and on to Harstad.